 There is, however, a popular fan theory that "Out of Odor" might be a prequel to the episode "Hare Today, Gone Tomorrow", which also shows Fifi as one of Elmyra's pets and she is rescued by Buster.

-"One Beer" ends with Buster, Plucky, and Hamton driving off a cliff and getting killed as their car crashes into a graveyard.
+The short, "One Beer" from the episode, "Elephant Issues" ends with Buster, Plucky, and Hamton driving off a cliff and getting killed as their car crashes into a graveyard.
 This is lampshaded by Buster at the end of the episode.

 Buster: "So, do we get to do a funny episode tomorrow?"